 Prof Paulette Bloomer

-The content and structure of qualifications are continuously revised and adapted, and new, more focused programmes are developed to keep abreast of global trends.
-At the Faculty we train versatile problem solvers who can easily adapt to changing circumstances and take the lead in their field of specialisation.
+The Faculty is research-intensive, and we aim for enquiry-based learning and equipping our graduates to become versatile problem solvers who can easily adapt to changing circumstances and take the lead in their field of specialisation.

 As part of our people-centred approach, we have the Integrated student support [email protected], with a collective focus on student success and support.
 This network includes the Dean’s Office, NAS Student Administration, Faculty Student Advisors, Heads of Departments, academic advisors, the student faculty house (NATHouse), the class representatives and all our staff involved in teaching and learning.